Hydro95/ChoreChart/README.md

 This is a chore chart to keep track of chores around the house, ideal for families or other people living together.

-This project was created in 2017 for the course SEG2105 at the University of Ottawa.
+This project was created in 2017 for the course SEG2105 at the University of Ottawa, by the group "sudo rm -rf /".

 # Contributors